Delportshoop: Vaalharts Irrigation Scheme

 The Vaalharts Irrigation Scheme is a very large water irrigation scheme.
 This is run out of Delportshoop.

 Tswana names

-Two Tswana names for Delportshoop are encountered, namely Tsineng, also spelt Tsining, Tsening, Tsenin and Tsoneng, and Dekgathlong, also spelt Dekhath-long, Dekatlong, Dekgathlong, Dikgatlhong, Likatlong and Likhat-lhong.
+Two Tswana names for Delportshoop are encountered, namely Tsineng, also spelt Tsining, Tsening, Tsenin and Tsoneng, and Dikgathlong, also spelt Dekhath-long, Dekatlong, Dekgathlong, Dikgatlhong, Makgatlhanong, Likatlong and Likhat-lhong.
 The latter name means ‘meeting-place’, referring to the confluence of the Vaal and Harts rivers there.
+Other commonly used Setswana names are Motse Moshate and Shate.